 Set up a navigate interaction

-This article shows you how to set up a navigate interaction so that when you click on a data point, the current view is replaced with a second dashboard showing filtered data corresponding to the clicked data point.
+This article shows you how to set up a navigate interaction so that when you click on a data point, the current view is replaced with a second view such as a dashboard showing filtered data corresponding to the clicked data point.
 You can also set up navigation on any component such as buttons or images.

 Related video: Interactions